Emp5r0R/Secure-The-Throne/content/posts/1742495783286-Alert-Walkthrough(HTB)/index.md

 ---

 ## Reconnaissance & Enumeration
-- Started with an Nmap scan, revealing open ports: 22, 80.
+- Started with a Nmap scan, revealing open ports: 22, 80.
 ![Pasted image 20241218005036.png](https://github.com/Emp5r0R/Db_of-pics/blob/main/Pasted%20image%2020241218005036.png?raw=true)
 - From the scan results I can also see `12227` port open which is also interesting.
 - The scan results showed that Apache2 was hosting the website.